 In Perfect 10 v.
 Amazon, the Ninth Circuit held that while a website owner/operator who stores an image and then provides that image directly to users violates a copyright holder’s exclusive right to display the image, embedding is not the same.
 That is because, according to the court, the alleged infringer never actually stores the image or makes a copy, and thereby, is not running afoul of copyright law.

-Heavy Inc., one of the 3 remaining defendants, asked the U.S. Court of Appeals for the Second Circuit to review Judge Forrest’s decision, but the court declined to take on the appeal until the case – which is still underway although most of the defendants have since settled – is fully decided by the lower court.
+Heavy Inc., one of the 3 remaining defendants (before the case was settled this month), asked the U.S. Court of Appeals for the Second Circuit to review Judge Forrest’s decision, but the court declined to take on the appeal until the case – which is still underway although most of the defendants have since settled – is fully decided by the lower court.

 As Harvard Law’s JOLT digest asserted last spring, the closely watched Goldman case falls neatly in line with “many of the copyright cases arising from novel features of the internet [that] do not have clear analogues in pre-internet copyright law, including the Perfect 10 case.”
 The case against CBS is another one on this very same list.